iterator

 all

-|Iterable, |Value| -> Bool| -> Bool
+|Iterable, test: |Any| -> Bool| -> Bool

-Checks the Iterable's values against a test Function.
+Checks the Iterable's values against a test function.

 Example